 For when you wish you could change things for them.

 This one is sensitive.
 I hesitate to write about it, except that I think it’s absolutely critical and something we all struggle with—myself included.
 I’m praying that we approach the following with love in our hearts, open minds, and some deep introspection & compassion for all those involved.
-These thoughts are coming from personal conversations and ponderings I have had, lately.
+These thoughts are coming from a personal conversation in which a suggestive and insensitive comment was made, and the subsequent ponderings I have had, lately.

 Sometimes I think we all struggle with the concept of death as a solution to or at least relief from a “problem.”
 How many of us, for example, have watched someone we love care for another, be they elderly or sick or disabled or whatever, and when that person dies have thought, “Gosh that’s sad.
 But also kind of a relief.
 At least the caretaker can lead an unburdened, normal life, now.”
 I am ashamed to admit I have thought things like that!
 And now that I am in a position to potentially care for someone throughout their life, I see just how misguided and incomplete my perspective was.

 They say that when faced with loss you go through various stages including anger, denial, bargaining, depression, and acceptance.
 What I don’t think we realize is that we sometimes go through those stages even when the loss is not our own, but happens to someone we love.